sasank-pankam/PeerConnect/docs/core/acceptor.md

   - [Acceptor](#acceptor)
   - [Pooling](#pooling)

-- This module is *closely coupled* with `core.connector` and handles the acceptance of incoming peer connections.
+- *closely coupled* with `core.connector` and handles the acceptance of incoming peer connections.
 - It employs lazy loading (via the `initiate_acceptor` function) to avoid circular imports between the acceptor and connector.